Msjudy/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displaying the content of a file
+Displaying the content of two files